Staib LB-4: Design and development

 Wilbur Staib (1914–1993) was a self-taught aircraft designer from Diamond, Missouri.
 Staib served as a flight instructor during the Second World War at Chanute, Kansas flying PT-14s.
 Staib designed and built five different "LB" (Little Bastard) aircraft and a helicopter, of which several had the title "world's smallest" at their time of construction.
 Staib flew his aircraft in airshows with the title "The Diamond Wizard".

 The LB-4 is a high-wing, uncovered welded steel tube fuselage, single seat twin-engine tricycle gear aircraft.
 It was registered by the FAA in 1966, and was considered at the time to be the world's smallest twin engine aircraft.
 The wing ribs were a shortened pattern from a Piper Cub, assembled with staples.
-The tail is section is mounted on a wire braced removable boom for storage.
+The tail section is mounted on a wire braced removable boom for storage.
 Fuel tanks are made from 1 u.s.gal paint-thinner cans.
-The engines recoil starters.
+The engines used recoil starters.